Salesforce Ecommerce Integration: Hybrid B2B/B2C Solution

 The manufacturer manages all of this in SAP.
 But how can consumers get their work requests to job coaters?
 And how can job coaters input those finalized orders into SAP?

-The solution: B2-C2-B2B mobile app that talks to SAP and Salesforce
+The solution: Salesforce eCommerce integration with B2-C2-B2B mobile app talking to SAP

 The manufacturer developed a mobile app that’s available for public download.
 This is the consumer-facing entry point to the sales process.
 It’s very easy to use, and it’s perfect for the job at hand.